Matthias78/gardener-extension-provider-vsphere/docs/usage/prepare-vsphere.md

       zone: k8s-zone
 ```

-A Kubernetes zone can either be a vCenter or one of its datacenters
+A Kubernetes region can either be a vCenter or one of its datacenters

 Zones must be sub-resources of it.
 If the region is a complete vCenter, the zone must specify datacenter and either compute cluster or resource pool.
 Otherwise, i.e. tf the region is a datacenter, the zone must specify either compute cluster or resource pool.